pqdev/pqd-api-slate/source/index.html.md

 # Introduction

 Welcome to the ProQuest Dialog API!
-You can use our API to search for content, access content, and manage alerts on our platform.
+You can use our API to search for content, access content, explore thesauri, and manage alerts on our platform.

 # Authentication